 Our Driving Tips series gives you the need-to-know advice for driving abroad!

-These are the standard legal limits when driving in Mexico, but may sometimes vary as communicated by the road signs.
+These are the standard legal limits when driving in Greece, which may be varied by signs which are shown.

-Here are some of the rules and regulations that you should take notice of before you start driving in Mexico:
+Here are some rules and driving tips that you should make yourself aware of before you start your road trip

 What to Bring Along

-- A GPS and road map of the area that you are driving
+- Make sure you have a current GPS and road map of the area that you are driving in.

-If you need more information about driving on Mexican roads with your rental vehicle, our local staff will be happy to advise.
-In Mexico, we have stations at major airports and cities, such as Mexico City, Puerto Vallarta, Monterrey, and many more.
+If you need more information about driving on Greek roads with your rental vehicle, our friendly local staff will be happy to advise.
+In Greece we have stations in major travel hubs and airports, and in cities, islands and towns such as Athens, Crete, Zakynthos, Kos, Thessaloniki, and many more.